jfgrea27/baro-website/README.md

 # baro-website
-Website resources for Baro Project
+Website resources for Baro Project.
+Website at`baro.world`